gregtillbrook/react-head-start/README.md

 ### 🐵 Dev
  - Instant updates in browser following code changes with Hot Reloading (aka HMR or [Hot Module Replacement](https://parceljs.org/hmr.html))
  - Auto reloading of node upon server code changes thanks to [Nodemon](https://www.npmjs.com/package/nodemon)
+ - Interactive development/debugging/testing of UI components with [Storybook](https://storybook.js.org/)
- - Basic SCSS styling in place to extend with what you need or replace with your css-in-js solution of choice.
+ - Basic SCSS styling in place to extend with what you need or replace with your css-in-js solution of choice
  - Sensible (opiniated) project structure for modular component dev.
-The code/styling/tests/etc for component are all in the same folder.
+The code/styling/tests/etc for component are all in the same folder
  - Watch task to lint and unit test continuously on code changes

 ### ⛑ Code Quality